How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Which steps are optional (only sometimes needed)

-What timing works (immediate vs. 24-hour delay vs. weekly)
+What timing works (immediate vs 24-hour delay vs weekly)

-What questions do students ask (FAQ material)
+What questions students ask (FAQ material)

 What edge cases exist (students who skip ahead, students who need extensions)